 Series D in 2008

-Humanigen, Inc. is a clinical-stage biopharmaceutical company based in Burlingame, California, that specializes in the development of proprietary monoclonal antibodies for immunotherapy and oncology.
-The company's lead product candidate, Lenzilumab, targets granulocyte-macrophage colony-stimulating factor and is currently undergoing Phase Ib/II clinical trials for chronic myelomonocytic leukemia and juvenile myelomonocytic leukemia.
-Additionally, Humanigen is developing Ifabotuzumab, which targets the EphA3 receptor and has completed the Phase I dose escalation in multiple hematologic malignancies, as well as HGEN005, an anti-EMR1 monoclonal antibody in pre-clinical stages for eosinophilic diseases.
-The company collaborates with Kite Pharma to conduct a multi-center Phase Ib/II study of Lenzilumab in patients with relapsed or refractory diffuse large B-cell lymphoma and has partnered with the Department of Defense to further develop Lenzilumab for potential emergency use in COVID-19.
-Founded in 2000, Humanigen was formerly known as KaloBios Pharmaceuticals and rebranded in August 2017.
+Humanigen, Inc. is a clinical-stage biopharmaceutical company based in Burlingame, California, that specializes in the development of proprietary monoclonal antibodies aimed at immunotherapy and oncology treatments.
+The company’s leading candidate, Lenzilumab, targets granulocyte-macrophage colony-stimulating factor and is currently undergoing Phase Ib/II clinical trials for chronic myelomonocytic leukemia and juvenile myelomonocytic leukemia.
+Additionally, Humanigen is developing Ifabotuzumab, which targets the EphA3 receptor and has completed the Phase I portion of a Phase I/II clinical trial for various hematologic malignancies.
+The company is also working on HGEN005, an anti-EMR1 monoclonal antibody in the pre-clinical stage for eosinophilic diseases.
+Humanigen has established collaborations, including a clinical partnership with Kite Pharma to study Lenzilumab in patients with relapsed or refractory diffuse large B-cell lymphoma and a research agreement with the Department of Defense to facilitate the development of Lenzilumab for potential emergency use in COVID-19.
+Formed in 2000, the company was previously known as KaloBios Pharmaceuticals and rebranded as Humanigen in 2017.

 3Leaf